 For over 45 years, the Center for Addiction Treatment (CAT) has been the regional leader in addiction treatment.
-Today, CAT is once again taking the lead to change the future of addiction in Cincinnati.
+Today, CAT has again taken the lead to change the future of addiction in Cincinnati.

-Though CAT has a cadre of programs that provide support for individuals and their families, expanding the medical detox, short-term residential, and medication-assisted treatment programs are key to breaking the cycle of addiction.
+Though CAT already offered a cadre of programs to provide support individuals and their families, expanding the medical detox, short-term residential, and medication-assisted treatment programs is a key to breaking the cycle of addiction.

-Construction is planned to begin in May of 2016, with the project being completed in 10-12 months, weather permitting.
-At completion of Lead the Change, CAT projects to increase the number of patients seen from 1,700 in FY15 to 6,000 a year, or a approximately triple the number of patients served.
-The increased availability of treatment will not only save lives, but save families and provide hope in the Greater Cincinnati region.
+Construction began in May of 2016, and was completed in August 2017.
+The facility increases the number of patients seen from 1,700 in FY15 to 6,000 a year, or approximately triple the number of patients served.
+The increased availability of treatment will not only save lives but will save families and provide hope in the Greater Cincinnati region.

 The inclusion of a primary health care wrap-around program will allow comprehensive, on-site treatment.
 By treating the individual with a more holistic approach, other health indicators, including acute and chronic comorbidities (like depression, anxiety, hepatitis C, and dental issues), can be addressed.
 Often, patients struggling with addiction do not get the primary health care they need in a way that supports their efforts to rebuild their lives.
 In the first year of this new primary health care program, we expect more than 2,800 people to be served.